-Adequate internet capacity is the responsibility of the employee in order to perform their duties, as determined by the Department Manager.
+Adequate internet capacity is the responsibility of the employee in order to perform their duties.

 A telecommuting employee must protect City equipment, software, and supplies from possible theft, loss and damage.
-The telecommuting employee may be liable for replacement or repair of the equipment, software, or supplies in compliance with applicable laws on negligence or intentional conduct in the event of theft, loss or damage, as determined by the Department Manager.
+The telecommuting employee may be liable for replacement or repair of the equipment, software, or supplies in compliance with applicable laws on negligence or intentional conduct in the event of theft, loss or damage.